Hinoemata Kabuki | Traditional village kabuki passed down in the secluded area of Oku-Aizu [Hinoemata Village, Fukushima Prefecture]

 Kotobuki-shiki Sanbanso

-.Kotobuki-shiki Sanbanso is considered a sacred ceremonial piece, a ritual performed to pray for a bountiful harvest
+Sanbasois considered a sacred ceremonial piece and is a ritual dance performed to pray for a bountiful harvest.

-In Hinoemata Kabuki, the "Momi no Dan" dance from the Kotobuki-shiki Sanbaso is always performed before each performance to purify the stage and pray for the safe execution of the show
+In Hinoemata Kabuki, the Kotobuki-shiki Sanbaso "Momi no Dan" is always performed before each show to purify the stage and pray for the success of the performance

 Picture Book of Taikoki: The Amagasaki Scene (Act 10)